Tony Sheridan: Polydor recordings with the Beatles

 Polydor's beliefs in Sheridan's coming stardom were so strong that they buried the two Beatles tracks until much later.
-Additionally John Lennon, Pete Best and Tony Sheridan all swore that there were several other Beatles tracks that were recorded during the two-day session, but they have not surfaced.
-In the Spring of 1962 in order to fulfill contractual obligations, the four surviving Beatles (plus Roy Young but without Sheridan) recorded an instrumental version of Sweet Georgia Brown; later, Sheridan cut his vocal overdub for the song while solo in the studio.
-(Reportedly "Swanee River" was also recorded by the Beatles and Roy Young, though Polydor released a version in 1962 on Sheridan's album My Bonnie; however, Polydor states they've never found this last recording).
-A newspaper story of the day also mentioned that Sheridan had recorded "You Are My Sunshine" with the Beatles as well for single release (it was also on his album as well).
+Additionally, Lennon, Best and Sheridan all swore that there were several other Beatles tracks that were recorded during the two-day session, but they have not surfaced.
+In the spring of 1962 in order to fulfil contractual obligations, the four surviving Beatles (plus Roy Young but without Sheridan) recorded an instrumental version of "Sweet Georgia Brown"; later, Sheridan cut his vocal overdub for the song while solo in the studio.
+Reportedly "Swanee River" was also recorded by the Beatles and Young, though Polydor released a version in 1962 on Sheridan's album My Bonnie; however, Polydor states they have never found this last recording.
+A contemporary newspaper story also mentioned that Sheridan had recorded "You Are My Sunshine" with the Beatles as well for single release.

 In 1962, after a series of singles (the first of which, "My Bonnie"/"The Saints" made it to number 5 in the German chart), the record was released in America on Decca with a black label and also in a pink label for demo play.
 The record has the distinction of being one of the most expensive collectible 45 rpm with the black label in mint condition selling for $15,000 in 2007 and the pink label selling for $3000.
-Ringo Starr briefly played in Sheridan's backing band during very early 1962, before returning to Rory Storm and the Hurricanes.
-Starr was reportedly unhappy with Sheridan performing songs he had not rehearsed with his band (other musicians made the same complaint, as well as about Sheridan's penchant for fist-fights).

-Also in 1962, Polydor released the album My Bonnie across Germany.
+Also in 1962, Polydor released the album My Bonnie across West Germany.
 The word "Beatles" was judged to sound too similar to the Hamburgisch dialect word "Pidels" (pronounced "peedles"), the plural of a slang term for penis, hence the album was credited to "Tony Sheridan and the Beat Brothers".
 After the Beatles had gained fame, the album was re-released in the United Kingdom, with the credit altered to "Tony Sheridan and the Beatles".
 The Beatles' Hamburg studio recordings, as well as some live recordings from the same period, have been reissued many times.